Jeffro80/GST_Calculator/README.md

 ### Current development step

-- Test existing code
+- Add help items

 ### Required development steps

-- Add help items
+- Add tracking of totals
+- Create a dict to hold each item (number as key) and a list of values (name, excl_amount, incl_amount, gst_amount)

 ## Future additions

-- Tally multiple items and track GST component and non-GST component
 - Deal with non-GST items

 ## License